mbareford/cirrus-website/about/policies/project_account_closing.md

 the project and cannot request the transfer themselves.

-When a project is due to end, the PI will receive notification of the closure of the project and its accounts 3 months before the accounts are closed and cleaned.
+When a project is due to end, the PI will receive notification of the closure of the project and its accounts one month before the accounts are closed and cleaned.